Winter & Spring 2018

 Our classes often fill up ahead of time.
 Please plan ahead and register early.
 Thank you!

-In this 6 part series, learn how herbs can treat many acute and chronic illnesses including respiratory infections, digestive illness, ear infections, sore throats, auto-immunity, first aid, and skin treatments.
+In this 7 part series, learn how herbs can treat many acute and chronic illnesses including respiratory infections, digestive illness, ear infections, sore throats, auto-immunity, first aid, and skin treatments.
 Students will get hands-on instruction on how to prepare and use herbal remedies.
 Participants will take home a bottle of tincture and a jar of salve that are made during the sessions and will also build a booklet of reference handouts to keep.
-This series includes a complementary field class in the wilds to focus on plant identification.
+This series includes two complementary field classes in the Bosque and in a medicinal herb garden to focus on plant identification.
 This series is designed to accompany the Herbalism II Series, but may also be taken on its own.
-The cost is $160 for the series, which includes a supplies fee to cover the cost of all herbal preparations.
+The cost is $185 for the series, which includes a supplies fee to cover the cost of all herbal preparations.
 Enrollment is limited.
 This class is offered through The Source and takes place at 1111 Carlisle SE.
-Get notified when the next session opens for registration.
+To register for this class:

 Upcoming Class Dates: Tuesdays February 13, 20, 27, March 6, 13, 20, 6pm to 8pm